darrylhein/proophessor/docs/tutorial/introduction.md

 ```

-will result in an updated database row
+will result in an updated database row:

 {.table}
 id  | name     | email